CARAMIREZHER/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Measurement of gender based violence
+  - Measurement of GBV
-  - Measurement of sexual and reproductive health
+  - Measurement of SRH
+  - Latin American demographics
   - Indigenous population
-  - Latin American demographics
   - Gaps in measuring the SDGs
   - Demography and public policy
-  - Quantitative analysis method
   - Sampling design
   - Multivariate analysis
   - Non-parametric analysis